Frequently Asked Questions

 The minimum donation amount is Rs 100 per month.
 There is no upper limit on the donation.

-We will be sharing and insights periodically that we get from the letters with NGOs that we partner with.
+By partnering with you, we will be sharing our best practices and insights periodically that we get with the letters from the NGOs and Schools that we partner with.

 All organizations that partner with us end up creating meaningful learning opportunities for children associated with them.
 This strengthens their bond with the children.
 In the process, brilliant ideas come out.
 We also get to know how children see the world around them.

-We are open to partnerships with all kinds of organizations, viz.
-Schools, NGOs, Corporates, etc. The partnerships help to create meaningful learning opportunities for children.
+We are open to partnerships with all kinds of organizations, viz., schools, NGOs, corporates, etc.

 Anyone who wants to learn is eligible for an internship.
 We recommend the applicants be at least 15 years of age.
-We have suitable learning opportunities for people of all ages and experience.
+Students from all streams and courses can apply.
+We have suitable learning opportunities for people of all ages and experiences.

-Letters For Change gives you an opportunity to be responsible for various functions of the organization.
+Letters for Change allows you to be responsible for various functions of the organization.
+You get to make decisions for the welfare of the organization.
 That's the most real learning one can get.

 At the beginning of the volunteering engagement, the volunteer and Letters for Change agree upon a specific deliverable in a given time frame.
-The deliverable can be in any domain, viz. getting letters, Friendraising, building partnerships with organizations, helping to get more interns, content design, graphic design, etc.
+The deliverable can be in any domain, viz. getting letters, friendraising, building partnerships with organizations, helping to get more interns, content design, graphic design, etc. You will be guiding the interns at Letters for Change by giving them insights from your experience.

 Letters Recieved